 What is Bronchiectasis?

-Bronchiectasis is a disease of lungs occurring as a result of partial or permanent destruction to one or more conducting bronchi or airways.
-This defect in bronchioles occurs after the previous infections to lungs.
+Bronchiectasis is a disease of the lungs occurring as a result of partial or permanent destruction to one or more conducting bronchi or airways.
+This defect in bronchioles occurs after the previous infections to the lungs.
 The damage is seen in the smooth muscles present in the bronchial tubes.
-These smooth muscles of bronchial tubes play a very important role in the elasticity of tubes and prevent the secretion of lung tissue to be cleared up.
+These smooth muscles of bronchial tubes play a very important role in the elasticity of tubes and prevent the secretion of lung tissue from being cleared up.

 Due to recurrent inflammation of the airways (bronchial tubes) they collapse and this collapse causes difficult clearance of secretions (often with impaired cough) ultimately resulting in obstruction of airflow and shortness of breath.
 Sometimes blood in sputum (hemoptysis) is also seen.

-In bronchiectasis part of lungs involved is one segment or one sub-segment or a single lobe.
-Rarely there is involvement of many sections of lungs, it occurs only when there is an association of other systemic diseases along with it such as CYSTIC FIBROSIS.
+In bronchiectasis, part of the lungs involved is one segment one sub-segment or a single lobe.
+Rarely there is the involvement of many sections of the lungs, but it occurs only when there is an association of other systemic diseases along with it such as CYSTIC FIBROSIS.

 Is Bronchiectasis a Congenital Disease?

-Bronchiectasis is rarely a congenital disease, most commonly it is an acquired from disease due to regular exposure to chemicals of the environment.
+Bronchiectasis is rarely a congenital disease, most commonly it is an acquired disease due to regular exposure to chemicals in the environment.

-Due to recurrent infections, walls of bronchial tubes get fibrosis.
+Due to recurrent infections, the walls of bronchial tubes get fibrosis.
 As a result, the elastic component in the smooth muscles present in the walls of bronchial tubes is destroyed.
-Ultimately leading to the weakening of walls of the bronchial tube that leads to slow in movements of tubes and therefore dilation of tubes decreased.
+Ultimately leading to the weakening of walls of the bronchial tube that leads to slow movements of tubes and therefore dilation of tubes.

-Changes occurring in affected areas are seen as edema, scarring, ulcerations, transmural inflammation.
+Changes occurring in affected areas are seen as oedema, scarring, ulcerations, and transmural inflammation.

 The final result of the destruction of bronchial walls is impaired dilation and not clearance of secretions.

-These secretions then keep on accumulating in lungs and when bacteria’s from outside enters lung they settle on these accumulations and grow.
+These secretions then keep on accumulating in the lungs and when bacteria from outside enter the lungs they settle on these accumulations and grow.

 This cycle of damage continues and goes on with recurrent infections.